ophir11235813/Lane_lines/ophir_samson_writeup.md

 # **Finding highway lane lines – base and challenging case**

-## 1. Base case: finding lane lines on a straight, sunny, shadow-less, constant-surface road with clear markings

 ---

-Goal of this case: Identify and highlight the left- and right-lane markings of a highway, given a raw video feed.
+In both cases, the goal is to identify and highlight the left- and right-lane markings of a highway, given a raw video feed.

 Specifically:
 * Build a pipeline that receives a still image of a highway and finds the lane lines
 * Reflect on the process of building this code.

+## 1. Base case: finding lane lines on a straight, sunny, shadow-less, constant-surface road with clear markings

 [//]: # (Image References)